junwatu/clothes-recommendation/blog/README.md

 ## Running The Project

-This app tested on ARM Machines such as Apple MacBook M1 or M2 and to run the project you need [Docker](#docker) installed.
+This app is tested on ARM Machines such as Apple MacBook M1 or M2 and to run the project you need [Docker](#docker) installed.

 ### 1. `.env` Setup

-Create an empty directory, for example `clothes-rag` and change to that directory:
+Create an empty directory, for example, `clothes-rag`, and change to that directory:

 ```shell
 mkdir clothes-rag
 cd clothes-rag
 ```

-Create an `.env` file with these keys:
+Create a `.env` file with these keys:

 ```ini
 OPENAI_API_KEY=